jcbendernh/ADFOrchestrator/README.md

 - [Run a Microsoft Fabric Data Pipeline](FabricPipeline.md)
 - [Run a Microsoft Fabric Data Notebook](FabricNotebook.md)

 Below is a Diagram of this approach.
-Hope this helps.
+I hope you find this useful.

 <img src="img/ADFOrchestrate.png" alt="ADF Orchestrate" width="800">